-Total Employee and Employers contributions (including transfers) into the Fund during 2019/20 amounted to £49.1m compared to £44.7m for the previous year.
-The 9% Increase from previous year is attributable to the increased active membership as a result of the auto enrolment programme in April 2019.
+Total Employee contributions (including transfers) into the Fund during 2020/21 amounted to \pounds 53.4m compared to \pounds 49.1m for the previous year.
+The 9% Increase from previous year is mainly attributable to the increased active membership and employee's pay increases during the year under review.
 Employee contributions ranged from 5.5% to 12.5% dependent on pensionable pay.
-The Fund actuary sets employer contribution rates and the rates that applied during 2019/20 were set from the 2019 valuation.
+The Fund actuary sets employer contribution rates and the rates that applied during 2020/21 were set from the 2019 valuation.